tobybear/faustfilters/README.md

     make install

-The makefiles support the usual `PREFIX` and `DESTDIR` variables to change the installation prefix and set an installation root directory (defaulty: empty).
+The makefiles support the usual `PREFIX` and `DESTDIR` variables to change the installation prefix and set an installation root directory (default: empty).
 `PREFIX` defaults to `/usr/local`, but on macOS and Windows it is not used, since the system-wide installation directories for plugins are fixed.